 - Low Pressure Boiler

-1. No Hot Water – Essentially, your boiler is not doing its function when this happens, and there are a number of potential causes.
+1. No Hot Water – Essentially, your boiler isn’t doing its job when this happens, and there are a handful of possible causes.

-- There can be some thing not right with your thermostat.
+- There may be something not right with your thermostat.

 - A motorised valves has failed.